-After claiming a first Premier League title, Liverpool are also rewriting the history books.
+As well as claiming their first Premier League title, Liverpool have also been rewriting the history books this season.

-We look at the records they have already achieved and can still target.
+We look at the Premier League records they have set or matched in 2019/20.

 When Liverpool reached 61 points from their opening 21 matches, it was the most a team had ever accumulated at that stage in any of Europe's top five leagues.